subasvayu/demoapp/README.md

 # demoapp
-a simple practice app to learn rails
+This is a simple ruby on rails project.